PhilipQuirke/SkyCombAnalystHelp/Usage.md

 To minimise risks to the drone, we recommend this process:

 1. Plan the mission at home:
-	- Select the target area and plan out your flight path before leaving home.
+	- Select the target area and plan out your flight path before leaving home (more on this later)
 	- If your drone supports this, program the flight path into the drone, so the drone can fly the path autonomously (rather than be controlled manually).
 2. Test at the launch site during the day:
 	- At the launch site, during the day, when visibility is good, fly the drone upwards manually, and then visually determine a safe height to fly the drone at.
 Say 10 to 15 metres higher than the tallest tree in the flight area.
 Record this height.